How to Use Remote Control in Neat Pulse

 Accessing Remote Control

-In order to access the remote control feature, you will need an active Neat Pulse account and the device you are trying to control will need to be enrolled in your Neat Pulse tenant and marked as online in addition to having remote control allowed on the device.
+To use the remote control feature, you’ll need an active Neat Pulse account.
+And the device you are trying to control must be enrolled in your Neat Pulse tenant, marked as online, and have remote control allowed on the device.

 If two Neat devices are paired together, the remote control feature allows you to control both devices at once.